-An Authorised Bidder of an Applicant may withdraw an eligible auction bid during the auction bidding window, via the form (available via AusTender^{xix}) and means approved by the agency.
-Withdrawal of an eligible auction bid will result in cancellation of the Applicant's registration to participate in the auction for the ERF project and contract type to which the bid pertained.
+An Authorised Bidder of an Applicant may withdraw an eligible auction bid during the Auction Bid window, via the form (available via AusTender) and means (detailed in the form) approved by the agency.
+Withdrawal of an eligible auction bid will result in cancellation of the Applicant's registration to participate in the auction for the ERF project to which the bid pertained.

-Following withdrawal of the auction bid, all bids submitted for that ERF project and contract type at the auction will become ineligible bids and will not be considered by the agency.
-The Applicant may apply to register and bid for the ERF project and contract type relating to the bid at subsequent auctions for which the Applicant is auction qualified.
+Following withdrawal of the auction bid, all bids submitted for that ERF project at the auction will become ineligible bids and will not be considered by the agency.
+The Applicant may apply to register and bid for the ERF project relating to the bid at subsequent auctions for which the Applicant is auction qualified.